roman-milk/roman-milk.github.io/the-abbotts.md

  "Why?
 What makes you think that she is the right girl for me?"

  "She is gorgeous; she comes from money, is intelligent, has a good sense of humor and thinks guys her own age are immature.
 You are four years older than she is and there is definitely nothing immature about you."
-Report_Story #2